 If for some reason you can’t make it up to see General Sherman this year, worry not.
 It will be even bigger next year.
 The General Sherman is still growing, adding about 0.4 inches in diameter each year.
 According to the park brochure, this is enough to equal the mass of a typical sixty foot tree.

 For an easy opportunity to see more giant sequoias, continue on the Congress Loop, which starts at the Sherman Tree.
 If you drive 30 miles north on the Generals Highway, you can visit the General Grant Tree, the world’s third largest giant sequoia.
+Dogs and bikes are not permitted on trails in Sequoia National Park.

 To get to the trailhead: From the Giant Forest Museum, head north on the Generals Highway.
 One mile past the handicapped parking area across from the General Sherman Tree, turn right (east) on Wolverton Road.
 Make the next right toward the Sherman Tree Trail.
 The road ends at the parking lot.